Minds and Music

 Parking: View the Campus Parking Map.
 No spots are guaranteed or reserved.
 There is a possibility that there will not be spots available, depending on the time of day.

-- Irving K. Barber Faculty of Arts and Social Sciences, Department of Economics, Philosophy & Political Science, the Faculty of Creative and Critical Studies, Opera Kelowna, and the Reichwald Endowment Fund
+- Irving K. Barber Faculty of Arts and Social Sciences, Department of Economics, Philosophy & Political Science and the Chamber Music Kelowna Society.

 The inaugural Minds and Music concert at UBC Okanagan took place on January 27, 2006.
 The idea was philosophy professor Manuela Ungureanu’s, who brought in sell-out performers La Pieta to play a lunchtime concert, with faculty members from across UBCO speaking about each piece of music.
 Dr. Ungureanu still serves as the primary coordinator of each Minds and Music event, with help from various faculty, students, staff, and members of the community.